I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 In many cases, your pre-launch landing page will be your potential customer’s first exposure with your company.
 You want it to look amazing, clean, on-brand, and of course be mobile responsive since the majority of your traffic will be mobile.

-The same basic rules apply in a pre-launch landing page or a traditional lead-generation landing page.
+The same basic rules apply in a pre-launch landing page or a traditional lead-generation landing page or marketing funnel.

 You keep the content short, sweet, simple, and tight.